 a lifetime ago?

-Wolf and Ken were both bad shots, they said,
+Wolf and Ken were both bad shots, they like to say,

 was not so much a failure of skill

 but it’s surely why they lived to tell about it.

 … and when Ken came to pay respects

 just a week before Dad took his leave,